zwets/zwets.github.io/_notes/nano-cookbook.md

 ---
 title: Nano Cookbook - course materials
-excerpt: "Notebook with instructions for May 2023 workshop 'Strengthening Microbial Risk Assessment for Food Safety and Antimicrobial Resistance Using Portable DNA Sequencing Technology'
+excerpt: "Notebook with instructions for May 2023 workshop 'Strengthening Microbial Risk Assessment for Food Safety and Antimicrobial Resistance Using Portable DNA Sequencing Technology"
 layout: page
 updated: 2023-05-21
 ---